shawnjoseph1/coding-quiz/README.md

 ### Review

-You are required to submit the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application (https://shawnjoseph1.github.io/coding-quiz/)

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 - - -